leaf-web/leaf.js/docs/guides/models.md

 ## Templating

-Model values will replace double-brackets in a template strings.
+Model values will replace double-brackets in a template string.

     <html>
         <body>